dzenbot/DZNPhotoPickerController/README.md

 * Option for disabling full sized photo download and retrieving metadata only.
 * iPhone (3.5" & 4") and iPad support.
 * ARC & 64bits support.
+* Localization support (UI strings use NSLocalizedString but it's up to you to localize them on your app)
 <br>
 <br>
 ![screenshots](https://dl.dropboxusercontent.com/u/2452151/Permalink/DZNPhotoPickerController_screenshots.png)